Jim Wahlberg

-James M. Wahlberg (born August 19, 1965) is an American film producer and writer.
+James M. Wahlberg (born August 19, 1965) is an American film producer and screenwriter.

 Early life

-Wahlberg was born in Dorchester, a neighborhood of Boston, to Donald and Alma Elaine Wahlberg.
+Wahlberg was born in Dorchester, a neighborhood of Boston, to Donald (1930–2008) and Alma Elaine Wahlberg (née Donnelly; 1942–2021).
 He is the fifth of nine children, with siblings Arthur, Paul, Robert, Tracey, Michelle, Debbie, Donnie, and Mark.
 As a young person, Jim was in-and-out of juvenile detention centers and became briefly homeless when he was twelve years old.
 Throughout his teens, Wahlberg struggled with drug and alcohol addiction every day of his life and he lived essentially on his own.
 Wahlberg's criminal record grew to include arrests for public drunkenness and disorderly conduct which then led to two jail sentences before the age of twenty-two.
 While in prison after being convicted of armed robbery, Wahlberg found faith in God, and began to end his addiction to alcohol (which he had regularly consumed since he was eight) and drugs (which he had regularly consumed since he was ten).
 After exiting prison, he became an advocate for individuals suffering from addiction and hoped to help addicts escape the cycle of addiction.

 Career

 Film and television

-Wahlberg followed suit like brothers Mark and Donnie and entered the film industry through the creation of Wahl St. Productions, a film, television, and web content production company.
+Wahlberg followed in the footsteps of his brothers Mark and Donnie and entered the film industry through the creation of Wahl St. Productions, a film, television, and web content production company.
 Wahl St. Productions is credited for films such as The Circle of Addiction: A Different Kind of Tears (2018), If Only (2015), and What About the Kids?
 (2020).
 The films showcase the harsh realities of addiction and have featured family members of people who have died of an accidental overdose as extras and actors.
 What About the Kids? showed the effects of addiction through the lens of a child.
 Wahlberg's films and documentaries aim to dissolve the stigma of addiction and substance abuse.

 Walhberg is also known for being a personality on the A&E show "Wahlburgers" which took a deep dive into the lives and families behind the successful restaurant chain.
 A special episode featured Wahlberg as he successfully ran the Boston Marathon in tribute to those that lost their lives in the Boston Marathon Bombing a year prior.
 In 2015, an exclusive Wahlburgers episode aired the Festival of Families celebration in Philadelphia, where Jim and brothers Donnie and Mark met with Pope Francis, thus furthering Wahlberg's relationship with his faith.

 Wahlberg is an executive producer of The Lookalike starring Justin Long.
 He is credited as an executive producer on Wahl Street, a docu-series that aired in 2021 on HBO Max that followed his brother Mark Wahlberg's business interests.
 Jim was featured on the long-running Christian Broadcasting Network The 700 Club twice.